anders-w-rasmussen/crispr_decryptr/README.md

 pip install git+https://github.com/anders-w-rasmussen/crispr_decryptr
 ```

 Please note that CRISPR-Decryptr requires Python 3.6.
 It also requires wget to collect data off of the web (https://www.gnu.org/software/wget/).
-The code is not intended for Window's Machines, and was written and tested on macOS (Mojave).
+The code was written and tested on macOS (Mojave), and is a command line application.
+The code is not intended for Windows.

 # The Method